am20dipi/UdemyNoviceToNinja/notes/variables.md

 - can be reassigned, changed
 - local variable
 - apart of ES6 -- recommended for use
+- cannot be redeclared within the same scope

 ## CONST
 - cannot be reassigned, changed
 - local variable
 - apart of ES6 -- recommended for use
+- cannot be redeclared

 ## VAR